Northern Plains Sustainable Agriculture Stewardship Case Study

 After decades of divide, NPSAS brought farmers and academics together in an unprecedented way to develop and select new seed varieties.
 Merging the experiences, knowledge and resources of both groups encouraged smarter seed development.

 BREAKING THE STATUS QUO

 Local seed sharing and production freed farmers from their reliance on large agricultural breeders and gave power back to the growers.
-Varieties like the FBC’s Dylan Wheat became a resource for the farming community at large, and revitalized local growing systems so they can withstand change.
+Varieties like the Farm Breeding Club’s Dylan Wheat became a resource for the farming community at large, and revitalized local growing systems so they can withstand change.